-1. All indoor public and private gatherings shall be limited to 25 individuals and outdoor public and private gatherings shall be limited to 50 individuals.
-All individuals in indoor and outdoor settings must wear masks.
+- 1. All indoor public and private gatherings shall be limited to 50 individuals and outdoor public and private gatherings shall be limited to 100 individuals.
+All individuals in indoor and outdoor gatherings must wear masks.
 While attending such gatherings, individuals who do not live in the same household must maintain six feet in distance between themselves.
-Individuals who live in the same household are not required to maintain social distancing between themselves.
-This shall not apply to healthcare facilities, pharmacies, grocery stores, corner stores, banks, gas stations, and other essential service providers.
-Loitering outside of any of these essential service providers or open businesses shall be prohibited.
+Individuals who live in the same household are not required to maintain social distancing between themselves. - 2.
+All businesses and institutions that provide essential services or have been exempted for Phase Three (3.2) shall be allowed to remain open or reopen if they follow mandatory safety requirements.
+These include: - Healthcare operations;